June 20, 2022

 Is obesity a risk factor for the development of anxiety disorder?
 Does anxiety disorder cause physiologic changes that promote weight gain?
 Studies have shown a correlation between obesity and anxiety disorder, but the exact relationship between these disorders remains unclear.

 The Interplay Between the Conditions

 Those with anxiety disorder often overeat to find comfort through food.
-Eating foods that are high in carbohydrates and fat leads to activation of the reward pathway in the brain that reinforces this behavior.
+Eating foods high in carbohydrates and fat leads to activating the reward pathway in the brain that reinforces this behavior.
 It is estimated that 38% of Americans respond to high stress by increasing food consumption.2 Additionally, the manifestations of anxiety conditions, specifically panic disorder, may discourage physical exercise as an aerobic activity may mimic some features of panic attacks.
-Alternatively, those with obesity may face social stigma which can increase anxiety symptoms and isolation.
+Alternatively, those with obesity may face social stigma, which can increase anxiety symptoms and isolation.

-Anxiety disorders cause activation of the sympathetic nervous system which triggers the body’s fight or flight response.
-The hypothalamic-pituitary-adrenal system is also activated which is a feedback system that regulates response to stress as well as mood and emotions.
+Anxiety disorders cause activation of the sympathetic nervous system, which triggers the body’s fight or flight response.
+The hypothalamic-pituitary-adrenal system is also activated, a feedback system that regulates response to stress, mood, and emotions.
 Through these pathways, excess production of cortisol (which is thought of as the stress hormone) and alteration of the balance between hunger and satiety hormones promote weight gain.3

 Anxiety tends to cause sleep disruption through difficulty with both sleep initiation and sleep maintenance.
 Poor sleep has been associated with being a factor that predisposes to weight gain.
 Fatigue that results from poor sleep leads to decreased physical activity and potentially overeating to improve one’s energy level.
 Additionally, more time spent awake creates more opportunities to think about food and be tempted to eat.4